JoaoFelicissimo03/bi-supply-chain/README.md

 ## 🎯 Business Problem

 A logistics company faces delivery delays, overstock in some products and stockouts in others.
-The Operations Director needs a **daily cockpit** to answer:
+The Operations Director needs a **daily cockpit** to answer

 - Are we delivering on time?
 - Where are we losing money in logistics?